Mr James Glossop

 Where I Work

 Due to the current Covid 19 conditions I offer a range of ways to connect via the Internet or by phone.
-I offer Skype, FaceTime, and Zoom as ways of having video sessions as well as straight forward connecting through a phone call.
+I offer Zoom video call sessions as well as straight forward connecting through a phone call.
 I do not offer counselling by email or text.

 What to Expect from Counselling